kburchfiel/pfn/Automated_Notebooks/readme.md

 # Sharing Automatically-Updated Notebooks

 (Note: to view the final product of the steps shown in part 1, enable Colaboratory within your Google Drive account (if it's not already active), then visit https://colab.research.google.com/drive/1AmcSXI5ykszbQryyQmGkDhTg_PTG3m4A .
-This page shows an online copy of recent_weather_data.ipynb that (as of October 2024) gets updated on an hourly basis basis.
-The following steps explain how I managed to automatically refresh this notebook.)
+This page shows an online copy of recent_weather_data.ipynb that used to get updated on an hourly basis.
+The following steps explain how I got this notebook to refresh automatically.)

 Let's say that you have a Jupyter Notebook that you wish to update automatically on a regular basis as new data becomes available.
 Let's also say that you want to automate the process of sharing these notebooks online so that others can view them also.
 This notebook demonstrates a few options for doing so.

-**Note:** In many cases, an online Dash app (also covered within this section of Python for Nonprofits) will be a better alternative to this workflow.
+**Note:** In many cases, an online Dash app (covered within the Online Visualizations section of Python for Nonprofits) will be a better alternative to this workflow.
 This is because these options, though they do technically work, have some important limitations.
-However, in certain cases, the steps covered within this chapter may be the right fit for your needs.

 ## Instructions